Driver Licence Translation for Alberta Registry Exchange

 How to order

 Take a clear photo of both sides of the licence — flat, well lit, no glare — and upload it through the order form.
 We confirm price and timeline within the same business day, and you can pay online.
-The certified PDF goes out as soon as it is ready, and a stamped printed copy ships by Canada Post or is held for pickup so you can take it directly to the registry agent.
+The certified PDF goes out as soon as it is ready, and a stamped printed copy ships by Canada Post.
+If the paper copy is time-sensitive, we may recommend Xpresspost.

 Common questions